ehsan11100/AdGuard/DNSCrypt.md

     Where `5443` is the port for your DNSCrypt server and `./dnscrypt.yaml` is the name of the configuration file generated in step 2.

+    On Windows, it is recommended to use the full path to the configuration file.
+For example, `C:\Users\Me\Files\dnscrypt.yaml`.

 [`dnscrypt`]: https://github.com/ameshkov/dnscrypt/releases